UCR-Library-Honors-Ignition-Seminar/week-07-machine-learning/README.md

 ### How the two libraries connect

 You already know p5.js from Week 6 — it draws things on a canvas. **ml5.js** is an add-on library that gives p5.js the ability to run machine learning models.
-The two always work together:
+The two can work together:

 - **p5.js** handles the canvas, the webcam video, and drawing shapes and text
 - **ml5.js** handles loading the model and classifying what it sees in the webcam feed